dialectrical/rot13.js/README.md

 ## How to navigate this project.

-The majority of the project's code is found in `src\components`.
+The majority of the project's code is found in `src/components`.
 * `/src/components/cypherMaker.js` - contains `cypherMaker`, which generates a cypher by taking a given alphabet array, `input`, and rotating it by a given amount, `rot`, of positions.
 It is currently hard coded to `13`.

 * `src/components/decoder.js` - imports `cypherMaker`, contains an array, `ALPHA` of the standard English alphabet, and the function `inputDecoder`. `inputDecoder` takes a given string, `input`, and integer, `rot`, sends integer `rot` and array `ALPHA` to `cypherMaker` in order to generate a cypher, and then maps through `input` in order to generate an output encrypted or solved by the ROT cypher as `inputKey`.